covid-policy-modelling/control-plane-template/README.md

 # Covid Modeling Control Plane

-Control plane environment where all model executions occur.
+Control plane environment where all model simulations occur.

-This model is meant to be used as a [template to create similar repositories](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) for use a control planes when executing models.
+This repository is meant to be used as a [template to create similar repositories](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) for use as a control plane when executing simulations.

 ## Run Simulation